 SAQs on this topic are relatively recent.
 Question 7.2 from the first paper of 2010 offers a photograph of a teenager who clearly has some sort of neck injury, and gives his history as "ran his motorbike into a single strand of fencing wire".
 The young man looks like he has been garotted, and presents with stridor.
 The candidates were asked to manage the stridor, and (as a separate question) to secure the airway.
+Something similar, but much more detailed, was asked in Question 12 from the first paper of 2021.
 Question 24 from the first paper of 2013 is more about the pros and cons of different approaches to the patient with traumatic airway distortion due to facial injuries.

 As far as published literature goes, the UpToDate article ("Emergency airway management in the adult with direct airway trauma") is an excellent resource for the paying customer.
 If one has institutional access, one may be able to acquire one excellent article from Anesthesiology by Jain et al (2016).
 Both of these sources were boiled drained and compressed into the summary below.

 Timing of airway intervention in airway trauma